 Missing the Socialization Window

 If you’ve adopted an older puppy or an adult dog, she may or may not have been properly socialized as a puppy, and it will probably be obvious.
-If she is balanced and friendly with dogs and people, she was properly socialized.
+If she is comfortable on the city streets, and friendly and relaxed when interacting with dogs and people, she was properly socialized.